Updated April 14, 2023

-- NMAP is a powerful utility to scan a large number of ethical hacking tools
+- NMAP is a powerful utility for scanning a large number of ethical hacking tools

-- It is available with GUI (Graphical User Interface) and Command Line Interface
+- Available with GUI (Graphical User Interface) and Command Line Interface

-- It is supported by a wide range of Operating Systems such as Linux, Mac OS, Windows
+- Supported by a wide range of Operating Systems such as Linux, Mac OS, Windows

-- It can carry out SYN scan, FIN scan, Stealth scan, Half-open scan, and many other types.
+- Can carry out SYN scans, FIN scans, Stealth scans, Half-open scans, and many other types.

-Worms are a standalone malware computer program that replicates itself over ethical hacking basic.
-As compared to the virus, it does not need to attach itself to an existing program.
+Worms are a standalone malware computer program that replicates themselves over ethical hacking basics.
+Compared to the virus, it does not need to attach itself to an existing program.

-Trojan (in the context of computing) is any malicious computer program that represents itself as useful in order to persuade a victim to install it on his/her system.
+A Trojan (in the context of computing) is any malicious computer program representing itself as useful to persuade a victim to install it on his/her system.

-There are several different modes of transmission for these virus, worms or trojans into your system.
+There are several different modes of transmission for these viruses, worms, or trojans into your system.
 Some of them are listed below: